ThomasOttosson/todolist/README.md

 # Thomas Task Manager

 This project is a good visiual learning experience where it can give a person an added piece of creativity in terms of a nice color design and functions for future projects.

 ![task_manager](./assets/images/task_manager.png)

 ## Features

 * The user writes one or more tasks that he or she needs to do.
 The user can later on mark each task as completed or remove the task if the user has changed their mind.
 The user can also use the select options to see which tasks that has been completed or uncompleted.
 All the actions the users take on the site will get stored in the in a local storage so when they return to the page everything will be saved.
-The project also has a timer with a start, stop and reset function so the user can track their time.
+The project has a timer with a start, stop and reset function so the user can track their time.
+The project also has a local storage function which enables the user to have their tasks saved for the future.

 ## Background design